Section I - NAME

 Section VIII - OFFICERS

-Treasurer.
+1. The Association shall have four officers: President, Vice-President, Secretary, and Treasurer.
 All officers shall hold office for two years.
-The Executive committee shall fill any vacancy during any term of office, by appointment, from the membership.
-Such
+The Executive Committee shall fill any vacancy during any term of office, by appointment, from the membership.
+Such appointments shall be for the remainder of the original elected term of office.

 b.
 Vice-President.
 The Vice-President shall act with the powers of the President in the event that the President is unwilling or unable to perform appointed duties.
 In addition, the Vice-President shall chair the Membership and Ethics Committee.